imLaanui/Financeu-platform/DEPLOYMENT.md

 - Check browser console for CORS errors
 - Ensure credentials are included in fetch requests

-### Issue: Database not persisting
+### Issue: Database connection errors

-**Solution:** Check file permissions
+**Solution:** Verify PostgreSQL connection
+- Check that DATABASE_URL environment variable is set correctly
-- Verify `financeu.db` is in root directory
+- Verify PostgreSQL database is running (check Render dashboard)
-- Check Render logs for SQLite errors
+- Look for connection errors in server logs
-- Consider migrating to PostgreSQL for production
+- Ensure SSL is enabled (automatic on Render)

 ## Monitoring Your App